jojozhuang/jojozhuang.github.io/_posts/portfolios/2016-03-25-Online-Course-Player-SignalR.md

 First, use Xamarin to develop mobile apps for iOS and Android Platform.
 Second, use ASP.NET and SignalR to develop web application for different web browsers and platforms.
 Technically, the core module can be shared and reused by mobile and web application, even, it can be shared with winform applications.
 Two parts cannot be reused, one is the UI, web(html) and mobile(native UI) are obviously different.
 And another is file operation, reading/writing file on windows/ios/linux platform varies apparently.
 However, the business logics are same, which can be reused.

-Here are the source codes for this app [Course Player](https://github.com/jojozhuang/Study/tree/master/DotNet/SignalR).
+Here is the source code for this app on [Github](https://github.com/jojozhuang/Study/tree/master/DotNet/SignalR).